PILD: Physics-Informed Learning via Diffusion: Experiments

 The quantitative results are presented in Table \ref{table:traj}.
-Due to space constraints, the results with measurement variance are presented in Table \ref{table:app:tracking} of Appendix \ref{app:tracking}.
+Due to space constraints, the results with sample-level standard deviations are presented in Table \ref{table:app:tracking} of Appendix \ref{app:tracking}.
 We select one trajectory for each scenario for demonstration in Figure \ref{fig:result_traj}.
-Basic methods and LSTM-based methods perform poorly on the mixed-vehicle dataset, as they struggle to discern that the variations in data characteristics stem from differing physical model parameters.
-PINNs are also constrained by fixed physical models, limiting their adaptability.
-Consequently, both categories exhibit significant error accumulation over time, leading to substantial trajectory deviations, as shown in Figure \ref{fig:result_traj}.
-In contrast, diffusion-based methods, owing to their strong generative capacity, effectively capture the underlying data distribution, resulting in consistently lower prediction errors.
-It is worth noting that in the downtown scenario, PIDM exhibits a smaller yaw angle error than PILD.
-This can be attributed to the rapid variations of the yaw angle in this scenario, where the error distribution in certain cases may align more closely with a Gaussian distribution rather than the Laplace distribution.
-However, across other metrics and practical scenarios, the experimental results still validate the rationality of our Laplace modeling.
+Basic methods and LSTM-based methods perform less effectively on the mixed-vehicle dataset, as they must handle variations in data characteristics caused by different physical model parameters.
+PINNs are also constrained by fixed physical models, which can limit their adaptability across vehicle types.
+Consequently, both categories exhibit error accumulation over time, leading to trajectory deviations, as shown in Figure \ref{fig:result_traj}.
+In contrast, diffusion-based methods better capture the underlying data distribution under the same inputs, resulting in lower prediction errors in this setting.